Margarita Vargas López: Kawésqar advocacy

 Vargas continued her grandmother's advocacy to have a collection of Kawésqar cultural works compiled in 1971 receive state protection.
 However, in 2018, the Court of Appeals of Punta Arenas denied Vargas' request.
 The aforementioned legal battle was noted in a 2020 paper published by the University of Chile, which cited its unsuccessful conclusion as an example of the "impossibility of precautionary guardianship" present in Chilean civil law.

 Vargas worked closely with the Office of Indigenous Affairs in the Magallanes Region to establish legal protections for Kawésqar communities on Villa Puerto Edén, Punta Arenas, as well as Puerto Natales.
 She additionally worked to secure protections for the Yaghan people, an indigenous nation native to Navarino Island.

 Political career

 In the 2021 Chilean Constitutional Convention election, Vargas ran to represent the Kawésqar people, who are reserved a seat on the body.
 She was elected to the body, and took office on 4 July 2021.

 Vargas has criticized fishing policies implemented by the Chilean government, which she argues fail to account for the maritime traditions of indigenous nations.
 Vargas has spoken in favor of gender parity in government, noting that the Kawésqar culture has historically emphasized equal roles for genders in daily life.
-Vargas has advocated for indigenous unity, proposing that the Kawésqar people ally with the Yaghan and Selk'nam nations in particular to advance the collective goal of self-determination.
+Vargas has advocated for indigenous unity, proposing that the Kawésqar people ally with the Yaghan and Selkʼnam nations in particular to advance the collective goal of self-determination.